 - Know all the support groups and websites you can use before the baby is born, some are available 24 hours and you may need to talk to someone at 3am.

-Make sure your partner or family member is there with you for the first few days.
-If something is going wrong with feeding, you cannot think rationally with little or no sleep, so it can be difficult to assess what is going wrong.
-Asking for help will make such a difference, and can help dramatically.
+- Make sure your partner or family member is there with you for the first few days, as if something is going wrong with feeding, you cannot think rationally with little or no sleep, so it can be difficult to assess what is going wrong.

-Be realistic about how hard breastfeeding is, and don’t feel like a failure as a mother if it is not working out as you expected.
-It is a skill you have to learn, so give yourself the time and patience to do that.
+- Be realistic about how hard breastfeeding is, and don’t feel like a failure as a mother if it is not working out as you expected.
+Sometimes mums just cannot breastfeed, a fed baby is best.